KnowBetterCloud/Container_from_Code/README.md

 I will provide a few examples of how to take existing code and make it run in a container.

-Note: please keep in mind, I am certainly not a developer.
+Note: please keep in mind, my primary "persona" has not been "a developer".
 I am very much focused on infrastructure and core-services.
 So, my perspective and approach at analysis and problem solving may look a bit unorthodox.

 Create a Python Container running python http.server and JS/HTML5 (HexGL) App.